jbsouvestre/backbone.marionette/docs/marionette.view.md

 Another use case is when you want to attach a `Marionette.View` to a SVG graphic or canvas element, to provide a uniform view layer interface to non-standard DOM nodes.
 By not having a template this allows you to also use a view on pre-rendered DOM nodes, such as complex graphic elements.

-## Rendering A Collection In An View
+## Rendering A Collection In A View

 The most common way to render a Backbone.Collection is to use a `CollectionView`.
 If you just need to render a